MINES AT WORK

 BRIGHT HORIZONS CARE ADVANTAGE

-The State of Colorado establishes 11 holidays for all government institutions.
-Rules provide for agencies to adopt an alternative holiday schedule.
-Mines observes an alternative holiday schedule, which generally provides employees time off between Christmas and New Year’s, as well as other holidays throughout the year.
+Colorado School of Mines observes 12 holidays.
+Mines observes an alternate holiday schedule, which generally provides employees time off between Christmas and New Year’s, as well as other holidays throughout the year.

 LEAVE SHARING BANK PROGRAM